Success On Guitar Starts With The Right Method

 6. When I was learning before, I struggled to stay motivated, and eventually, I didn’t practice at all.
 Will these lessons help keep me motivated?

 The answer to this question is a BIG FAT “YES”.
 The traditional methods of guitar instruction don’t keep a student motivated to practice.
 That’s very true.
-However,the Rochester Rock Academy’s methods are designed to do just that.
+However, Rochester’s School Of Guitar has a method to do just that.

 There are programs you may join if you really want to play guitar, but lack the motivation or the discipline to practice regularly on your own.
 If this is your main problem, I encourage you to contact me and schedule a free introductory lesson where we can discuss the matter in more detail.